 There are usually plenty of good and inexpensive methods of fixing your source water if you are a well owner.
 It often is a much simpler job than you’d think.
 Water pH, for instance, is good for washing, showering, etc. if it’s slightly acidic.
 Therefore treating the whole house or well is often unnecessary if it is a simple pH problem.
 It is of utmost importance, though, for you to know what contaminants are coming into your tap by testing what’s in your water.

-A well owner should definitely test their water periodically, and treat it either at the source or point of use if dangerous chemicals, such as arsenic, lead, nitrites, etc., are found in it.
+A well owner can economically treat or filter their water at the source or point of use (i.e., with a kitchen filter installation) if dangerous chemicals, such as arsenic, lead, nitrites, etc., are found in it.
 Point of use treatments are usually easiest and cheapest.
 It is ultimately up to you to decide.

-One point-of-use method is reverse osmosis.
+One point-of-use method (for just drinking water) is reverse osmosis.
 Often well owners filter their drinking water using reverse osmosis, because they have been told that this is the best filtration.
 Reverse osmosis seems like a good solution for getting the toxic minerals out of the water, however in many cases more simple, contaminant-specific, filters are easier, better and cheaper,